murata-wireless/meta-murata-wireless/script-utils/latest/README.txt

 ================
 Currently only Ubuntu 12.04, 14.04, 16.04 (64-bit) distros are supported.
 Please install one of these versions on your host machine/environment before invoking the "Host_Setup_for_Yocto.sh" script.
-Once the host environment is verified/configured, then you can run the "Murata_Wireless_Yocto_Build.sh" script to generate the desired Yocto Linux image.
+Once the host environment is verified/configured, then you can run the "Murata_Wireless_Yocto_Build_CYW.sh" script to generate the desired Yocto Linux image.

 Folder Contents: